konfou/konfou.github.io/_posts/2021-03-25-gnu-hurd-the-kernel-that-was-not.md

 good enough.
 It is that _worse  is better_ philosophy that  made Linux won and Hurd to never accumulate enough interest.

-Also they're  [similarities with Plan  9][hurd-plan9], as well  as major differences.
+Also there're [similarities  with Plan 9][hurd-plan9], as  well as major differences.

  * The filesystem interface is one  of the more celebrated Plan 9 design